AnaZonia/moon_notes/2 Research/guckerDissolvedNutrientExports2016.md

 >[!summary] Summary
->

-Dissolved nutrient exports from natural and human-impacted neotropical catchments

-Gucker, 2016
+> Data was collected from river N runoff across the southeast and compared cerrado, urban and agriculture inputs

 Compare N and P runoff to water in untouched and disturbed land